-The Semester exam will have about 30 multiple choice questions (2 min each), and 2 free response questions (10 min each).
+The Semester exam will have some multiple choice questions (2 min each), some response questions.
 The exam covers all the material we covered from Chapters P-4.
-Of the 30 questions, 16 will be without calculator and 14 permit the use of a calculator (even though a good number of the calculator section can be solved without one).
 The review packets are at hw.mathorama.com and the solutions are on plus portal.
-The material in the review packet includes multiple choice questions covering all chapters on the exam.
+The material in the review packet includes multiple choice questions from the chapters on the exam.
 The review packets will refresh your memory of all the concepts covered and will help you practice working on multiple choice type questions.
-Additional practice can be found on myAp.collegeboard.com.
+Additional practice can be found on DeltaMath.com, and myAp.collegeboard.com.

 The questions on the exam do not require difficult calculations, but an understanding of the concepts.
 There is more thought than brute force necessary to come up with the correct solutions.